Scott's USAF Installations Page

 Photo 40

-Fast forward three years after the test.
-Here's an excerpt from a letter written by General Hoyt Vandenberg to General Curtis LeMay:
+Fast forward three years after the Trinity test.
+Here's an excerpt from a letter written by General Hoyt Vandenberg, Chief of Staff of the Air Force, to General Curtis LeMay in late 1948:

 "At this moment, when you are taking over the Strategic Air Command, I think it desirable and necessary to indicate to you my views as to your most immediate and most pressing responsibilities.
 You fully realize that all Air Force plans and programs are built around the primary consideration that we shall at the outset of any future war be required, as a first charge upon our resources, to deliver within the minimum period of time the most crushing atomic offensive we can possibly mount.
 I personally feel that the successful accomplishment of this task is not only our best hope for early victory but also essential in the long run to avert eventual defeat.
 I believe it is also generally accepted, at least by our most farsighted statesmen, that our capability to deliver such an offensive is likewise the greatest deterrent to aggression that exists today."

-Early in W.W.II, Artesia, New Mexico, was home to a civilian contract glider school operated for the AAF by Big Spring Flying Service.
+Artesia Municipal Airport NM, 32-51-05, 104-28-00.
+Early in WWII, Artesia, New Mexico, was home to a civilian contract glider school operated for the AAF by Big Spring Flying Service.
 Later in the war the airfield served as an auxiliary field to Roswell AAFld.
-Known then and now as Artesia Municipal Airport, it is located at 32-51-05, 104-28-00.
+It is still an operational airport under the same name.

-Heading further south past Carlsbad, New Mexico, I found the former Carlsbad Army Air Field, 32-21, 104-16.
-Two hangars remain from W.W.II.
+Carlsbad Army Air Field NM, 32-21, 104-16.
+Heading farther south past Carlsbad, New Mexico, I found this former base.
+Two hangars remain from WWII.

+Hobbs Auxiliary Field No. 6 NM, 32-41-20, 103-12-50.
 I was doing good on time and daylight, so I pressed on to the east, hoping to make Hobbs, New Mexico before nightfall.
-Just west of town, I took a quick look at Hobbs Auxiliary Field #6, 32-41-20, 103-12-50.
-There is a W.W.II hangar standing, but I'm told that author Lou Thole determined it was moved there after the war from Hobbs AAFld (later, AFB).
+Just west of town, I took a quick look at this former auxiliary field.
+There is a WWII hangar standing, but author Lou Thole determined it was moved there after the war from Hobbs AAFld (later, AFB).

-My next stop was another decade-later revisit, and there has been much destruction (oops, I mean redevelopment) of the former Hobbs AFB, 32-46-30, 103-11-30.
+Hobbs Air Force Base NM, 32-46-30, 103-11-30.
+My next stop was another revisit, and there has been much destruction (oops, I mean redevelopment) of this former base.
 I did see a couple of the same munitions storage igloos that I photographed in 1997.
 I stopped for the night in Hobbs, having covered 541 miles in 11.5 hours.

-I looked for the former W.W.II carbon black plant near Seagraves at 32-55-35, 102-37-00.
-Known to the Defense Plant Corporation as Plancor 2316, the plant buildings are long gone and the land is used for farming.
+Plancor 2316 TX, 32-55-35, 102-37-00.
+I looked for the former WWII carbon black plant near Seagraves.
+The Defense Plant Corporation structures and buildings are long gone and the land is used for farming.

 After that, I just headed south to intercept I-20, and cruised on home.
 The day's drive was 487 miles, in 7.75 hours.
 This trip was a total of 1,624 miles.